romainl/idiomatic-vimrc/README.md

       ~/.vim/autoload/myfunctions.vim
       call myfunctions#foo()

-- Vim already gives you the ability to browse local and remote filesystems, integrate `ack` or `ag`, navigate, complete and compile your code, run syntax checkers on write, read documentation, filter text through external commands, etc. Make sure you have exhausted Vim's features before installing a plugin.
+- Vim already gives you the ability to browse local and remote file systems, integrate `ack` or `ag` or `rg`, navigate, complete and compile your code, run syntax checkers on write, read documentation, filter text through external commands, etc. Make sure you have exhausted Vim's features before installing a plugin.
 Any plugin.